PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 ```

 * `Type` defines the source of the grid file.
 For now the only supported source is `ECLIPSE`.
 * `Path` is the full path to the reservoir grid file.
+This may be omitted.

 ### Model -> Wells